 Continued poor behaviour will result in the pupil being moved to Amber.
 They should be given a clear choice to demonstrate improved behaviour within a specified short time.
-Pupils should be asked to move their own name where appropriate.
 Staff will move their name card where appropriate.
 If they make the right choices, then their name should be moved back to Green.